How Well Do Latent World Models Understand Partially Observable Safety Constraints?: How Can We Quantify Constraint Observability in Latent Spaces?

-\change{ In simulation, where RGB is designed to be insufficient for identifying safe and unsafe observations, we notice that our approximated MI lower bound is able to identify a greater separation between RGB and IR images, 0.73 nats, than either accuracy-based metric.
-This trend holds on hardware, where failure labels are assigned based on IR images. } This reveals that using classification accuracy can paint an incomplete picture for quantifying how much a given observation modality can detect safety-relevant quantities.
-On the other hand, approximated MI can clearly separate the observation modalities in both our toy \textit{Thermal Unicycle} and hardware \textit{Wax Melting} experiments.
+\para{Results} In the \wax~task, which is designed to expose an estimation gap, the normalized MI estimate separates RGB and IR more sharply than the accuracy-based metrics: RGB achieves $I(Y;X)/H(Y)=0.221$, while IR achieves $0.801$, a much larger gap than either accuracy-based metric.
+This suggests that accuracy can overstate how much a given observation modality can detect safety-relevant quantities.
+In the \rice~task, the gap between RGB and multimodal observations is smaller since the RGB modality is sufficient to detect failures once they occur.

-\paranopunc{Q2: To what extent does the world model's latent state encode safety-relevant information?} \change{Reconstruction-based world models assume that observation are sufficient for useful state representations.
-The prior results showed that the raw observation inputs are insufficient for identifying safety constraints.} However, the Dreamer world model uses a recurrent neural network backbone.
-This means that the latent state, $\latent$, used for policy optimization implicitly contains a history, which may be enough to accurately predict safety outcomes \cite{mnih2015humanlevel}.
-To test this hypothesis, we feed the world model $N=5$ timesteps of history ${(o_t, a_t)}_{t=1}^{N}$ and report the true safe (TS), false safe (FS), false unsafe (FU), and true unsafe (TU) values alongside the cumulative $F_1$ score based on $\texttt{sign}[\marginfunc(\latent_N)]$ in Table~\ref{tab:latent_state}.

-\change{ In simulation, \wmrgb~ achieves a $F_1$-score of $0.92$, while \wmmm~ shows adding IR increases the $F_1$ score to $0.98$, reflecting fewer false unsafe and false safe classifications.
-The gap is similar in hardware, where \wmrgb~ achieves an $F_1$ score of $0.92$, while \wmmm~ improves to $0.99$.
-In short, the latent state's ability to encode safety-relevant information mirrors the sufficiency of the observations: when the inputs fail to capture critical features, the latent representation is correspondingly degraded. }

-\paranopunc{Q3: How well can world models predict safety outcomes under partial observability?} Finally, even if the latent state space is sufficient for identifying the current failure label, it may lack the representational capability to \textit{predict} future safety consequences.
-To study this, we compute the failure classification accuracy when rolling out the world model open-loop for 16 timesteps, after providing $N=5$ timesteps of history from a held out evaluation set.
-These results have implications for safety value and policy learning from Eq.~\ref{eq:latent-safety-bellman}, since reinforcement learning takes place within the latent imagination of the world model.
+\paranopunc{Q2: How well can safety outcomes be predicted from world model rollouts under partial observability?} Even if the latent state space is sufficient for identifying the current failure label, it may lack the representational capability to \textit{predict} future safety consequences.
+To study this, we compute the failure classification accuracy when rolling out the world model open-loop for 16 timesteps, after providing 3 timesteps of history from a held out evaluation set.